shikingram/adctl/README.md

 # Overview

-similar as helm,  auto render and deploy  applications via docker-compose
+`auto deploy ctl` similar as helm,  auto render and deploy  applications via docker-compose

 # Usage
-`auto-compose` is a command line program to deploy  applications via docker-compose.
+`adctl` is a command line program to deploy  applications via docker-compose.

 It can be installed by running: